PeterCamilleri/CX16/docs/proc_grammar.md

-# The Proc Language Grammar
+# The _proc_ Language Grammar --DRAFT--

 This document contains the extended Backus–Naur form (BNF) grammar for the _proc_ programming language.
 The goals of this language are to be an easy to understand, easy to compile, simplified language loosely based on Pascal, but incorporating some of the linguistic memes that have arisen in the last 40 years.
+At the same time, some Pascal features that have not stood the test of time are removed.

 ## Notation guide: